KangYan23/somnia/README.md

 ## 💡 Inspiration

-Somnia was inspired by the simplicity of traditional financial services:
+IntelliBot was inspired by the simplicity of traditional financial services:

 - **Venmo/PayPal**: Send money using phone numbers or usernames
 - **WhatsApp**: Universal messaging platform with 2+ billion users